 - Search the Schedule of Classes to find courses of interest, noting the academic department and instructor.

-- Complete the Non-Degree Student Application and pay the $50 non-refundable application fee.
+- Complete the Admissions Application and pay the non-refundable application fee of $25.

 - After you are admitted, obtain approval to register for courses from the academic department or instructor responsible for the course.
 Use the Drop/Add form to obtain signature.